Kingwood are looking for an Autism Support Workers and Bank Autism Support workers across Oxfordshire, West Buckinghamshire and Berkshire.

 - To develop a wider range of meaningful development and leisure activities, including employment, through fundraising and the research and development fund; offering opportunities to people we support.

-- To increase the provision of housing and accommodation options to meet the needs of people with autism, and to further the broader objectives of the organisation.
+- To increase the provision of housing and accommodation options to meet the needs of autistic people , and to further the broader objectives of the organisation.

-- To contribute to the evidence base about support for people with autism and to National policy.
+- To contribute to the evidence base and National policy about support for autistic people.

 A young man we support says…